sveltejs/svelte/site/content/blog/2021-03-01-whats-new-in-svelte-march-2021.md

 - [Using Fauna's streaming feature to build a chat with Svelte](https://dev.to/fauna/using-fauna-s-streaming-feature-to-build-a-chat-with-svelte-1gkd) demonstrates how to setup and configure Fauna to build a real-time chat interface with Svelte
 - [Using TakeShape with Sapper](https://www.takeshape.io/articles/using-takeshape-with-sapper/) demonstrates how to connect the TakeShape CMS with Sapper
 - [YastPack](https://github.com/rodabt/yastpack) is Yet Another Snowpack-Svelte-TailwindCss-Routify Template Pack
-- [S2T2](https://ralphbliu.medium.com/s2t2-snowpack-svelte-tailwindcss-typescript-8928caa5af6c) is a Snowpack + Svelte + TailwindCSS + Typescript template
+- [S2T2](https://ralphbliu.medium.com/s2t2-snowpack-svelte-tailwindcss-typescript-8928caa5af6c) is a Snowpack + Svelte + TailwindCSS + TypeScript template
 - [tonyketcham/sapper-tailwind2-template](https://github.com/tonyketcham/sapper-tailwind2-template) is a Sapper Template w/ Tailwind 2.0, TypeScript, ESLint, and Prettier

 ## See you next month!